ScriptAutomate/docs-hub/README.md

-# Documentation Work Group
+# Documentation Working Group
-The purpose of the Documentation Work Group is to improve the overall quality of Salt documentation by:
+The purpose of the Documentation Working Group is to improve the overall quality of Salt documentation by:
-- Decreasing the time investment for new users to onboard with Salt.
+- Decreasing the time investment for new users to onboard
-- Scaling the docs for users at different skill levels, from beginners to advanced.
+- Scaling the docs for various user skill levels, beginning to advanced
-- Optimizing Salt documentation navigation for speed and relevance.
+- Optimizing navigation for speed and relevance
-- Enhancing the real world applicability of Salt by adding tutorials and clear use-case scenarios to the documentation.
+- Enhancing real world applicability by adding tutorials and clear use-case scenarios
-- Providing clear indicators of module maturity and stability in related documentation.
+- Providing clear indicators of module maturity and stability in related documentation

-## WORK GROUP CONTRIBUTION GUIDELINES
+## WORKING GROUP CONTRIBUTION GUIDELINES
-Guidelines for contributing to (and communicating with) this work group:
+Guidelines for contributing to (and communicating with) this working group:
-- You are **not** required to be a work group member to assist in one of its goals.
+- It is **not** required to be a member to assist the group's goal achievement
-  - But you do need to be a member to advocate for solutions.
+  - However, only members may advocate for solutions
-  - **Action** is emphasized in this working group, not just planning and deliberation.
+  - **Action** is emphasized throughout the lifecycle and not simply planning and deliberation
-- Please complete any task you’ve agreed to take on.
+- Please complete task commitments
-  - Don’t over commit to a work group task beyond your means.
+  - Do not over commit to task beyond your means
-- Ask for help and communicate to avoid developing in a vacuum.
+- Ask for help and communicate to avoid developing in a vacuum
-  - I encourage people to ask for help from other work group members **and** from the salt community at large.
+  - We encourage asking for help from other members **and** from the salt community, at large.
-- Put good faith effort into resolving the issue with the current toolset before requesting to add/replace a tool.
+- Put good faith effort into resolving issues with the current toolset before requesting to add/replace a tool.
-  - No one is to add a tool without deliberation and consent
+  - No one is to add a tool without deliberation and consent.

-## WORK GROUP DETAILS AND TOOLS
+## WORKING GROUP DETAILS AND TOOLS
 ### Meeting details
 Meetings will take place the 3rd Thursday of the month at 12p.m.
 Mountain Time/1p.m.
-Central Time.
-These meetings may occur more frequently if needed.
-Join by Zoom: https://zoom.us/j/510472192
+Central Time These meetings may occur more frequently, if needed.
+Join by Zoom: https://zoom.us/j/255098853

 ### Group Tools
 - Slack: **#documentation** channel at saltstack.community.slack.com
-- Additional tools will be determined
+- Additional tools are yet to be determined among the group captain and members

 ### Project task structure
-- Single day tasks
+- Single day tasks (labeled `SSD` solo single day task)
-  - Documentation page fix/adjustment/404 link error
+  - Page fix/adjustment/404 link error
-  - Reducing an individual page’s complexity
+  - Reducing a page’s complexity
-- Individual long term projects
+- Individual long term projects (labeled `SLT` solo long term task)
-  - Single tutorial on how to do…
+  - How-to documentation
-  - Creating new documentation page/section
+  - New page or section i.e. new feature
   - Consolidating pages
-- Multi-persons projects
+- Multi-persons projects (labeled multiple tasks)
   - Code/tool migration
   - Creating new repositories/application for https://docs.saltstack.com/

-## WHY JOIN THE DOCUMENTATION WORK GROUP?
+## WHY JOIN?
 ### Improving open source documentation has a big impact
 Good documentation helps orient newcomers, improves the project’s overall usability, and ensures that the community continues to grow.
 Even small contributions make a big difference.

 ### Users at any skill level can contribute
-If you’re new to Salt and want to contribute as a community member, the Documentation Work Group is one of the best groups to join because it has a low barrier to entry for contribution.
-You’ll get more familiar with Salt and what it’s like to contribute while working on a low-stress project that will be appreciated by the entire community.
+If you are new to Salt and want to contribute as a community member, the Documentation Working Group is one of the best groups to join because it has a low barrier to entry for contribution.
+You will get more familiar with Salt and what it is like to contribute while working on a low-stress project appreciated by the entire community.
-If you’re a seasoned user, your expertise can be valuable because you will have a better sense of what users really need to get out of the documentation.
+If you are a seasoned user, your expertise is valuable because you have a better sense of what users expect when reading software documentation.
 All contributions are welcome!

 ### Documentation makes a difference
-In 2017, GitHub conducted the Open Source Survey, which sampled 5,500 respondents.
-One of the key takeaways was that “documentation is highly valued, but often overlooked.”
-The survey found that outdated or confusing documentation was a major problem, affecting 93% of respondents.
+In 2017, GitHub conducted the Open Source Survey, sampling 5,500 respondents.
+One key takeaway was “documentation is highly valued, but often overlooked.”
+The survey found outdated or confusing documentation to be a major problem, affecting 93% of respondents.
 Yet 60% of contributors rarely or never contribute to documentation.
 Consider giving back to the community by helping improve the docs.